Defining Your Target Market

 After getting everything you can from secondary research, it’s time to shift attention to primary research, if this is part of your research plan.
 Primary research involves asking questions and then listening to and/or observing the behavior of the target audience you are studying.
 In order to generate reliable, accurate results, it is important to use proper scientific methods for primary research data collection and analysis.
 This includes identifying the right individuals and number of people to talk to, using carefully worded surveys or interview scripts, and capturing data accurately.

 Without proper techniques, you may inadvertently get bad data or discover bias in the responses that distorts the results and points you in the wrong direction.
-The chapter on Marketing Research Techniques discusses these issues in further detail, since the procedures for getting reliable data vary by research method.
+The module on Marketing Research Techniques discusses these issues in further detail, since the procedures for getting reliable data vary by research method.

 Applied Example: Getting the Data on Bookends

 Dan is on board with the research plan, and he’s excited to dig into the project.
 You start with secondary data, getting a dump of Dan’s sales data from the past two years, along with related information: customer name, zip code, frequency of purchase, gender, date of purchase, and discounts/promotions (if any).

 You visit the U.S. Census Bureau Web site to download demographic data about your metro area.
 The data show all zip codes in the area, along with population size, gender breakdown, age ranges, income, and education levels.